mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 value on its own line and a the DXF value on the following line.
 In the ezdxf documentation DXF tags will be written as (group code, value).

+With the introduction of extended symbol names in DXF R2000, the 255-character limit for strings has been increased to 2049 single-byte characters not including the newline at the end of the line.
+Nonetheless its safer to use only strings with 255 and less characters, because its not clear if this fact is true for ALL string group codes or only for symbols like layer- or text style names and not all 3rd party libraries may handle this fact correct.
+The MTEXT content and binary data is still divided into chunks with less than 255 characters.

 Group codes are indicating the value type:

 ============ ==================
 Group Code   Value Type
 ============ ==================
-0-9          String (with the introduction of extended symbol names in DXF R2000,
+0-9          String
-             the 255-character limit has been increased to 2049 single-byte characters not including the newline at the end of the line) 10-39        Double precision 3D point value
+10-39        Double precision 3D point value
 40-59        Double-precision floating-point value 60-79        16-bit integer value
 90-99        32-bit integer value
+100          String
+102          String
-100          String (255-character maximum, less for Unicode strings) 102          String (255-character maximum, less for Unicode strings) 105          String representing hexadecimal (hex) handle value 110-119      Double precision floating-point value 120-129      Double precision floating-point value
+105          String representing hexadecimal (hex) handle value 110-119      Double precision floating-point value 120-129      Double precision floating-point value